Can journaling help anxiety? Can writing down your thoughts and your daily activities actually help with your anxiety and stress?

 To give you a few ideas, here are some anxiety journaling prompts that’ll get you going;

-4. If i had to describe today I’d say it was
+- If I had to describe today I’d say it was

 My Anxiety Journal

 It’s one of the tools I use to continue to felt out all of my thoughts whether good or bad.
-It has the added benefits of helping other in the process.
+It has the added benefit of helping others in the process.
 I find that writing is very therapeutic, it’s fun but it’s also a skill worth practising.

 If you use the 1-10 technique to track your anxiety you can instantly see which days you’re worse on, and which days you aren’t so anxious.